Influenza

 Presenteeism Costs More Than Absenteeism

 Showing up sick doesn't make you dedicated.
-In real terms, it makes you a vector.
+It makes you a vector.
+Here's the thing — studies put the cost of presenteeism — working while sick — at 2–3x the cost of staying home.
 Productivity tanks.
-Studies put the cost of presenteeism — working while sick — at 2–3x the cost of staying home.
 Mistakes spike.
 And you infect others, creating a cascade of absences.

 Your Recovery Takes Longer

 Pushing through Influenza A doesn't just risk others.
+Your immune system needs energy to fight.
 It prolongs your own illness.
-Worth adding: your immune system needs energy to fight.
 Divert that energy to spreadsheets and meetings, and you're looking at weeks of lingering fatigue, not days.

 How It Works (or How to Handle It)